Car Rental Insurance Explained

 - If I have an accident in the rental car, does my car insurance pay for damage to other people and vehicles?

-- Should I purchase “car rental insurance” from the rental company from when I rent a car?
+- Should I purchase “car rental insurance” from the rental company when I rent a car?

 We’ll answer all these frequent questions today.
 But first, know that rental car insurance is not the same as rental car reimbursement coverage.
 Let’s explain that endorsement first.